-Avalanche Awareness Course
+Avalanche Awareness Courses

-The avalanche awareness courses are designed for proficient winter hill walkers and mountaineers wishing to increase their knowledge of snow conditions and avalanche risk, to learn which areas to avoid and to improve their understanding of reports and forecasts.
-Participants must have attended a winter skills course with Mountaineering Scotland or another provider prior to signing up for the avalanche course.
+Our avalanche awareness courses are designed for proficient winter hill walkers, mountaineers, climbers and ski tourers wishing to increase their knowledge of snow conditions and avalanche risk, to learn which areas to avoid and to improve their understanding of reports and forecasts.

 Please note: This course will not teach you safe winter footwork, use of ice axe and crampons.
 Participants must be proficient in these skills prior to attending the course.

-Each course will consist of an indoor introduction to avalanche theory followed by a practical session on the hill.
+This one day course will consist of an indoor introduction to avalanche theory followed by a practical session on the hill.
 The courses are staffed on a 1:6 ratio with highly experienced Winter Mountaineering & Climbing Instructors.

 Topics covered: